Rusino/skia/site/user/api/SkSurface_Reference.md

 and <a href='#SkSurface_MakeFromBackendTextureAsRenderTarget_colorSpace'>colorSpace</a> must be present.
 Further, <a href='#SkSurface_MakeFromBackendTextureAsRenderTarget_backendTexture'>backendTexture</a> width and height must not exceed <a href='#SkSurface_MakeFromBackendTextureAsRenderTarget_context'>context</a> capabilities.

-Returned <a href='SkSurface_Reference#SkSurface'>SkSurface</a> is available only for drawing into, and cannot generate an
+Returned <a href='SkSurface_Reference#SkSurface'>SkSurface</a> is available only for drawing into, and cannot addUntil an
 <a href='SkImage_Reference#SkImage'>SkImage</a>.

 If SK_SUPPORT_GPU is defined as zero, has no effect and returns nullptr.